facebookarchive/WEASEL/server/README.md

 4. Set STATIC_RECORDS for your zone(s).
 At a minimum, you'll want to be authoritative for the C2 domains pointed at this server.
-That means each domain will need an SOA, NS, and A record.
+That means each domain will need SOA, NS, and A records.
 You can add additional records if you want to serve up non-WEASEL things from the same domain.

 5. Run it as root.
 Dnslib needs this for raw socket() access.